ned13/convert-to-pdf/Readme.md

 ### Configure a Role
+- The policy my account got for creating AWS Lambda Function and configure role for it:
+    * "IAMFullAccess" : for modifying policy.
+    * "AWSLambda_FullAccess" : for creating Lambda Function.
+    * "AmazonS3FullAccess" : for accessing S3.

+- After you have privilege to create and set up a role, configure a role which allow Lambda Function to access S3
+   * s3:GetObject
+   * s3:PutObject

+- You can deploy a function with default role then modify that role to grant the access of S3

 ### Prepare S3 Bucket
 - I got AmazonS3FullAccess, you should have getObject and putObject at least.